HannahCarney/HCRotaryWheel/README.md

 pod "HCRotaryWheel"
 ```
 ### Note
-IBDesignable elements won't appear in XCode due to XCode bug - if you want to see your changes in the Interface Builder a manual install is recommended
+IBDesignable elements won't appear in XCode due to XCode bug (Xcode can`t currently parse @IBDesignable class from a static lib) - if you want to see your changes in the Interface Builder a manual install is recommended

 ## Manual Installation